As of episode 10, there are only two episodes to come.

 Here, Ange discovered that Amy has ballet callouses.

 Eric should have said that from the start so the spy team would have taken her into account.
 It is infinitely easier if Eric and Amy “defected” together at the beginning of the episode.
-Having Eric defect first, would make getting Amy harder since Amy would likely be guarded (as shown in this scene ).
-Combined with the Royal Ballet Academy invitation, it points that Eric having no wish to defect together with his sister,
+Having Eric defect first would make getting Amy harder since Amy would likely be guarded (as shown in this scene ).
+Combined with the Royal Ballet Academy invitation, it points out to Eric having no wish to defect together with his sister,

 That said, while this tilt Ange’s suspicion against Eric.
 This is still circumstantial evidence at best and not solid proof.
 It is possible that Eric just realized the gravity of his situation right now.
 Kinda stupid but it understandable and human.